sabari017/Loan-Analysis-Dashboard/README.md

 🔍 Insights & Findings

+Middle Aged Applicants have significantly higher approval rates.

-Applicants with credit scores above 700 have significantly higher approval rates.
+Applicants with moderate and many dependents have higher approval rates.

-Middle-income bracket (₹5L to ₹15L annually) showed the highest approval probability.
+Lower-Income bracket showed the highest approval probability.

 Shorter loan terms are more likely to be approved than longer terms.